varvet/serenade.js/README.md

 $ -> $('body').append(result)
 ```

-This example is written in CoffeeScript for easier readability, but there is
-nothing stopping you from writing this in plain JavaScript as well.

 There are more advanced examples in the `examples` folder, check out a live
 demo of those examples running [here](http://serenade.herokuapp.com/).

+## A note on language

+The reason this example is written in CoffeeScript is because of JavaScript's
+poor handling of multi-line strings, which makes defining templates inline like
+this very ugly.
+Usually you would want templates to be defined and loaded from
+somewhere else anyway, so writing this in JavaScript should not be a problem.

 ## Dynamic properties